This is an article relating to the State of Oportia. Click here for more information.

 The administration of Francisco Valverde began on 24.VIII.1738 AN, when Valverde was inaugurated as the 5th Federal Representative of Oportia following his victory in the 1738 general election.
 As leader of the Green Progressive Alliance, a coalition between the Liberal Progressive Party of Oportia (LPP) and Green Party of Oportia (GPO), Valverde secured 55.61% of the vote against former Chancellor Emmanuel Aubin of the Liberty Now!
 Movement (LNM) and Felipe Perez y Garza of the Federal Conservative Union of Oportia (FCU).

-The Valverde administration represents a deliberate departure from the libertarian policies of his predecessor, Galilea Montijo.
-Under the banner of "New Balance," the administration has pursued an agenda centered on environmental protection, economic regulation, and social welfare expansion.
-Key initiatives have included the establishment of the Oportian Environmental Protection Agency, implementation of carbon pricing, expansion of the national healthcare system, and strengthening of banking regulations following the Recession of 1737.
+The Valverde administration represented a deliberate departure from the libertarian policies of his predecessor, Galilea Montijo.
+Under the banner of "New Balance," the administration pursued an agenda centered on environmental protection, economic regulation, and social welfare expansion.
+Key initiatives included the establishment of the Oportian Environmental Protection Agency, implementation of carbon pricing, expansion of the national healthcare system, and strengthening of banking regulations following the Recession of 1737.

 First 100 Days